Azure-Samples/summarization-openai-python-promptflow/README.md

     This project uses gpt-3.5-turbo which may not be available in all Azure regions.
 Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.

+4. A `.env` file should have been created in the src folder.
+Move this file into the `summarizationapp` folder.
+This will contain all the environment variables you need.

 ## Local Development

 ### Explore the prompty file